romz-pl/yumbo/doc/post-06/text.md

-# Why every data scientist should be aware of Streamlit
+# Streamlit for Data Scientists

 In today's fast-paced, data-driven world, effectively sharing insights and iterating on machine learning models often requires more than static reports or dashboards.
 Enter **Streamlit**, an open source Python library that is revolutionising the way data professionals build web applications.